istio/istio.io/_docs/setup/kubernetes/quick-start-gke-dm.md

    [Prometheus]({{home}}/docs/tasks/telemetry/querying-metrics.html),
    [ServiceGraph]({{home}}/docs/tasks/telemetry/servicegraph.html),
    and [Zipkin]({{home}}/docs/tasks/telemetry/distributed-tracing.html#zipkin).
    You'll find out more about how to access all of these below.
+This script will enable istio auto-injection on the ```default``` namespace only.

 2. Click **Deploy**: